Aravind-Babu31/SmartTaskManager/README.md

-# 🤖 AI-Based Task Manager Agent: SmartTaskMate
+# AI-Based Task Manager Agent: SmartTaskMate

 You can easily organize your daily tasks with the help of SmartTaskMate, an AI-powered task manager agent.
-When given natural language input, such as "Buy groceries tomorrow morning," it automatically extracts the **task**, **day**, **time**, and **category** and stores them in a database in an organized manner.
+When given natural language input, such as "Buy groceries tomorrow morning," it automatically extracts the task, day, time, and category and stores them in a database in an organized manner.

-With the help of **Google Gemini Pro**, **Streamlit**, and **SQLite**, this tool uses intelligent language understanding to make task management easier.
+With the help of Google Gemini Pro, Streamlit, and SQLite, this tool uses intelligent language understanding to make task management easier.

 ---